 4.1.
 Were specialist studies conducted?
 YES NO 4.2.
-4.2.
-Provide the name and/or company who conducted the specialist studies.
-Dr Jan Vlok conducted a botanical impact assessment in addition to the original botanical assessment performed by Dr Dave McDonald.
-Dr Jar n Vlok was appointed prior to the specialist protocols came into e effect.
-4.3.
-Explain which systematic conservation planning and other biod vegetation maps, NFEPA, NSBA etc. have been used and how I proposed development. - NSBA NBF NFEPA X Cape Farm Mapper SANBI protected species Protec Protected Tree Species List Western Cape Biodiversity Spatial Plan Protected Trees have been identified and incorporated into the preferred Alternative.
-The site is not deemed sensitive due to its transformed nature.
-Species diversity is very low and only a
+Provide the name and/or company who conducted the specie alist studies.
+Dr Jan Vlok / Regalis Consulting conducted a botanical impact assessment in addition to the original botanical assessment performed by Dr Dave McDonald for the prior approval process.
+Dr Jan Vlok was appointed prior to the specialist protocols came into effect.
+Stefan de Kock / Perception Planning conducted the heritage application.
+The application was completed prior to the specialist protocols coming into effect.
+Dr James Dubrowski / Confluent Consulting conducted the aquatic investigation confirming no watercourses will be affected.
+Dr Marius vd Vyfer / Chepri Consulting conducted the faunal investigation confirming that there is no on-site evidence of protected species.
+Explain which systematic conservation planning and other biod liversity informa ants such as

+Explain which systematic conservation planning and other biodiversity informants such as 4.3. vegetation maps, NFEPA, NSBA etc. have been used and how has this influenced your proposed development.

+NSBA

+NBF

+NFEPA

+CapeFarm Mapper

+SANBI protected species

+Protected Tree Species List

+Western Cape Biodiversity Spatial Plan

+Protected Trees have been identified and incorporated into the preferred Alternative.